GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 2. When an email is received the email architect flow will use a Genesys Cloud [data action](https://help.mypurecloud.com/articles/about-the-data-actions-integrations/) to invoke a REST-based service and send the email body and subject to the REST service for classification.

-3. A REST service will be expose by [AWS API gateway](https://aws.amazon.com/api-gateway/).
+3. A REST service will be exposed by [AWS API gateway](https://aws.amazon.com/api-gateway/).
 The API gateway will forward the request onto an [AWS Lambda](https://aws.amazon.com/lambda/) to process the classification request.
-This lambda will be used to invoke an [AWS Comprehend](https://aws.amazon.com/comprehend/) machine learning classifier to classify the email.
-If the lambda is able to classify the email at a 75% confidence or higher level, it will return one of categories back to the flow: `401K`, `IRA`, or `529`.
-The email flow will then lookup the queue and route the email to the queue.
+This lambda will invoke an [AWS Comprehend](https://aws.amazon.com/comprehend/) classifier endpoint to classify the contents of the email body in real-time.
+If the lambda is able to classify the email at a 75% confidence or higher level, it will return one of three categories back to the email flow: `401K`, `IRA`, or `529`.
+The email flow will then lookup the queue id and route the email to the queue.
 If the REST classifier can not reach this level of confidence, the REST service will return an empty string.
-In the case, the call flow will fallback to a general support queue.
+In this case, the call flow will fallback to a general support queue.

 4. The flow takes the returned classification, looks up the queue with the same name and then routes the email to the targeted queue.

 5. When an agent receives the email, they will respond to the customer directly from within the Genesys Cloud application.

 * [Solution components](#solution-components "Goes to the Solution components section")
 * [Requirements](#requirements "Goes to the Requirements section")